Siamian/Electronic-projects/Fume extractor/Readme.md

 # Brief
 The purpose of this project is to create a fume extractor.
 The project includes four 12V fans and a carbon filter.
+In the future, fan covers will be installed.

 # The final result